sovit-123/lm_sft/qa_sft/readme.txt

-Scripts/notebooks for fine-tuning GPT2 models for various types of in-context question answering.
+Scripts/notebooks for fine-tuning language models for various types of in-context question answering.